At the project:

-However, since hatching has occurred and there are small young in the nests the
+However, once hatching has occurred and there are small young in the nests, the

-parents are much less apt to dessert.
-This presents an opportunity to do something
+parents are much less apt to desert.
+This presents an opportunity for you to do

-different.
-Now if you find an adult in a box with small nestlings grasp it, remove it, and
+something different.
+Now, if you find an adult in a box with small nestlings, grasp it,

-examine it.
-Note its features close up: its beautiful plumage, its quick dark eyes, its
+remove it, and examine it.
+Note its features close up: its beautiful plumage, its quick

 And you can try your hand at sexing and aging Tree Swallows.